Multisoliton solutions and blow up for the $L^2$-critical Hartree equation: Introduction

 Hence Theorem \ref{thm hyperbolic} relates to \cite{MM}, where the solution $u(t)$ is \emph{asymptotically a sum of solitary solutions of \eqref{mass-NLS} moving with constant speed along a line (through Galilean motion)}.
-Here, however, our solutions are unstable due to $L^2$-criticality and the norm in \eqref{linear-traject} decays only with a finite rate (not exponentially). \end{Rem}

-\begin{Rem} We plan to study \emph{mixed hyperbolic-parabolic trajectories}, see \cite{Wu}, which correspond to `cluster of solitons'.
-After using pseudo-conformal symmetry we would (hypothetically) see ground states colliding (at the conformal rate) in different points.\ Note that for $p>1$, one has
+Here, however, our solutions are still strongly interacting, whereas $v_j \neq v_k$ is a typical decoupling condition for weak interaction in the NLS, see \cite{MM}.\ Note that for $p>1$ we have